U.S. Amateur Public Links: History

+When the USGA announced the demise of the Publinx, it specifically stated that "the APL [Amateur Public Links] and WAPL [Women's Amateur Public Links] championships no longer serve their original mission because of the widespread accessibility public-course golfers today enjoy in USGA championships."

+Eligibility requirements

 Eligibility was similar to that for the U.S. Amateur.
 Golfers must follow the USGA's guidelines for amateur status, which, in general, exclude anyone who has ever played or taught golf for money.
 The Public Links, like the U.S. Amateur, had no age limit.
 However, there were two key differences in the eligibility criteria for the Public Links: